 First, we always recommend a Certified Service Technician winterize your swimming pool.
 It is easy to forget the considerable amounts of plumbing located below the surface after a pool is complete.
-The photo to the side shows one section of a typical swimming pool’s underground piping.

 Keep your winter stress and worry free knowing your plumbing, equipment, skimmer(s) and liner or surface will be damage free come spring when a Certified Service Technician closes your swimming pool.

 Next, let’s discuss important maintenance swimming pool owners must do during the winter months.

 Keep Water and Debris Buildup Off Your Swimming Pool Cover

 Heavy snow load or rainfall can "destroy fabric, metal, and/or concrete... most covers are strong enough not to tear, but the track will come off.
 In extreme cases the cement coping or pool wall may give way," writes the Association of Pool and Spa Professionals (APSP).
 A collapsed cover can cause thousands of dollars in needed repairs as well as a safety hazard for you and your family.

 A gallon of water weighs 8.33 pounds, a few inches of rain can quickly become a ton!
 For help removing water from your cover, we recommend investing in a cover pump.

 Once the snow and ice have formed, it is nearly impossible to remove.
 Pool owners must keep proper water levels to help support the burden that may be on top of the cover.